Textualize/textual/docs/getting_started.md

 ## Requirements

 Textual requires Python 3.9 or later (if you have a choice, pick the most recent Python).
 Textual runs on Linux, macOS, Windows and probably any OS where Python also runs.
-You also need a unicode font that includes the line drawing and block characters, which are used to render the controls.

 !!! info "Your platform"